TopoMaskV3: 3D Mask Head with Dense Offset and Height Predictions for Road Topology Understanding

 Although ML1M and BDA are not proposed in this study, they are adapted from the TopoBDA framework to evaluate their compatibility and effectiveness within our mask head design.
 ML1M yields consistent improvements across all head types, suggesting its general utility.
 In contrast, BDA shows a particularly strong effect on the Bezier head, likely due to the direct alignment between Bezier regression outputs and the Bezier deformable attention mechanism.
 This synergy may facilitate more effective gradient flow and feature refinement.
 While BDA also benefits the Mask and Fusion heads, its most pronounced impact is observed in the Bezier head.

-This strong synergistic effect of BDA on the Bézier head is pivotal.
-As shown in Table~\ref{sup_table: architectural_enhancements_on_different_output_types}, in the \textbf{Base} (MA) configuration, the Bézier head (38.3 OLS\textsubscript{l}) is weaker than the Mask head (40.2 OLS\textsubscript{l}), and Fusion (40.6 OLS\textsubscript{l}) provides a clear benefit.
-With the integration of \textbf{BDA}, this dynamic reverses: the Bézier head (43.8 OLS\textsubscript{l}) becomes the superior component, and Fusion (42.8 OLS\textsubscript{l}) is no longer beneficial.
-This explains why the enhanced standalone Bézier head outperforms the Mask and Fusion heads on the \textbf{Original} dataset split.
+This strong synergistic effect of BDA on the Bezier head is pivotal.
+As shown in Table~\ref{sup_table: architectural_enhancements_on_different_output_types}, in the \textbf{Base} (MA) configuration, the Bezier head (38.3 OLS\textsubscript{l}) is weaker than the Mask head (40.2 OLS\textsubscript{l}), and Fusion (40.6 OLS\textsubscript{l}) provides a clear benefit.
+With the integration of \textbf{BDA}, this dynamic reverses: the Bezier head (43.8 OLS\textsubscript{l}) becomes the superior component, and Fusion (42.8 OLS\textsubscript{l}) is no longer beneficial.
+This explains why the enhanced standalone Bezier head outperforms the Mask and Fusion heads on the \textbf{Original} dataset split.
 However, this outcome is shown to vary on different data partitions, as a more detailed analysis across dataset splits is presented in the main paper Section~\ref{sec: output_types_dataset_splits}.